troy-lamerton/editor-for-quest/README.md

 - Climb: down
 ```

-Climbs the nearest thing with an action containing "Climb" or "Walk".
+Climbs the nearest Ladder, Stair* or Trapdoor.

 ### Equip